-The aim of this article is to provide a mathematics student an outline for studying various textbooks, leading up to an understanding of higher categories, and its applications to algebraic topology.
-It is divided into four modules, and each module is a 6-week period of intense study.
-The approach we've taken is to introduce homological algebra in the first module, elementary topological notions in the second, model categories in the third unifying notions from the first two modules, finally leading up to higher categories in the last.
+The aim of this article is to collect various resources for an audience wishing to embark on higher categories, and its applications to algebraic topology.
+It is divided into three modules, with a timeline of six weeks for each module.
+The approach we've taken is to introduce homological algebra in the first module, elementary topological notions in the second, and model categories in the third.
+The modules should prepare the student sufficiently to embark on

 - Basics of mathematical reasoning.
 Tao's Analaysis I; chapter 12: appendix on the basics of mathematical logic.